vuphan314/Knotty/src/README.md

   ```
   - if you have successfully built a binary for your OS,
     then please contribute the binary with a pull request
-    - we appriciate your help
+    - we appreciate your help